Robust Policy Search for Robot Navigation: STATISTICAL ROBUSTNESS

 \subsection{Distributed Bayesian optimization}

-A secondary advantage of the stochastic meta-policies is that they also trivially enable distributed optimization, where different policy parameters can be evaluated in parallel in a fully distributed fashion.
+A secondary advantage of using the Boltzmann selection is that they also trivially enable distributed optimization, where different policy parameters can be evaluated in parallel in a fully distributed fashion.
 This could be applied in multi-robot scenarios or for simulation-based reinforcement learning.
-Most parallel and batch BO methods require a central node to keep track of the computed and deployed queries in order to ensure that parallel queries are diverse.
-Without this central node, different nodes can evaluate the same query independently due to the maximum in equation \eqref{eq:acquisition}.
 Many parallel methods for Bayesian optimization have been proposed in the past few years with heuristics to enforce diverse queries.
-Some authors include artificially augmented data by hallucinated observations \cite{ginsbourger2010kriging,Snoek2012} or combine optimization with some degree of active learning in order maximize the knowledge about the target function \cite{desautels2014parallelizing,contal2013parallel,shah2015parallel} or enforcing spatial coverage \cite{gonzalez2016batch}.
+Some authors include artificially augmented data by hallucinated observations \cite{ginsbourger2010kriging,Snoek2012}, combine optimization with some degree of active learning in order maximize the knowledge about the target function \cite{desautels2014parallelizing,contal2013parallel,shah2015parallel} or enforce spatial coverage \cite{gonzalez2016batch}.
+All these methods have in common the need for a central node that shares and synchronizes the data and the queries to enforce diversity in the parallel runs.

-Sampling from the stochastic policy already ensures diverse queries \cite{ijcai2019-0327}.
-It does not require a centralized node and all the computation can be done in each node in a fully distributed manner in multiple nodes as shown in Figure \ref{fig:parallel}.
-Furthermore, for optimal results, the nodes only need to broadcast their latest evaluated query and observation value $\{\x_{t}, y_t\}$, requiring minimal communication bandwidth.
-In addition to that, communication can be asynchronous and be even robust to failures in the network, as the order of the queries and observations is irrelevant.
+Sampling using this Boltzmann selection already ensures diverse queries with random numbers \cite{ijcai2019-0327}.
+Thus, a centralized node is not required and all computation can be done in each node in a fully distributed manner.
+In terms of communication, the nodes only need to broadcast their latest evaluated query and observation value $\{\x_{t}, y_t\}$, requiring minimal communication bandwidth.
+Communication can be asynchronous and it is robust to delays or failures in the network, as the order of the queries and observations is irrelevant.